Gambit (1966 film): Reception

 On the review aggregator website Rotten Tomatoes, 100% of 7 critics' reviews are positive.
 Contemporary critical response to Gambit was moderately positive.
 Variety called it a "firstrate suspense comedy, cleverly scripted, expertly directed".
-Writing for The Village Voice, Andrew Sarris called the film "another Crime Can Be Fun movie for the whole family," noting that Caine is "performing the divine function of a star in redeeming bad movies from deserved oblivion".
+Andrew Sarris was more critical; writing for The Village Voice, he noted that Caine was "performing the divine function of a star in redeeming bad movies from deserved oblivion".

 Remake

 A remake of Gambit was released in 2012, starring Colin Firth and Cameron Diaz in the leads, with Diaz's character now a Texas rodeo performer who is coaxed by Firth into coming to England and attempting to con a billionaire played by Alan Rickman.
 The script for this adaptation was written by Joel and Ethan Coen.